bootdotdev/blog/content/golang/bitbanged-spi-in-go-an-explanation.md

   - /img/800/1_5WD0gV6autEIzv8GMkc5gQ.webp
 ---

-I’m going to focus mostly on some design decisions and also how I went about writing an SPI interface using Go on a Raspberry Pi.
+I'm going to focus mostly on some design decisions and also how I went about writing an SPI interface using Go on a Raspberry Pi.
 I assume my readers have a basic understanding of what a Raspberry Pi is, and how basic electronics work.
 If not, read on anyway and I will be sure to include some valuable resources below.

 ## Why Go?

 In a past life, I worked on hardware interfacing software.
-The first thing I can certainly tell you is that I hate C. Don’t get me wrong, I understand the appeal of having lightning-fast code.
+The first thing I can certainly tell you is that I hate C. Don't get me wrong, I understand the appeal of having lightning-fast code.
 Also, the ability to manipulate memory and low-level functions is useful.
 I also understand the headache of writing concurrent C code, and anyone familiar with Go knows that this is where it shines.

 ![Raspberry Pi 3](/img/800/1_l-OnL3gWfBBOTceP8V-vXw.jpeg)